geoserver/geoserver-history/doc/en/user/source/tutorials/palettedimage/palettedimage.rst

    *PNG + internet safe palette.*

-As the sampler shows, the JPEG output has the same quality as the full color image, is generated faster and uses only 1/5 of its size.
-At the opposite, the version using the internet safe palette is fast and small, but the output is totally ruined.
+As the sample shows, the JPEG output has the same quality as the full color image, is generated faster and uses only 1/5 of its size.
+On the other hand, the version using the internet safe palette is fast and small, but the output is totally ruined.
 Everything considered, JPEG is the clear winner, sporting good quality, fast image generation and a size that's half of the best png output we can get.